Are You Overpaying?

 - Child car seats replacement after an accident

-- Hire car / replacement car for transport
+- Hire car / replacement car (varies by policy)

 Best suited for

-New cars, financed vehicles (most lenders require it), higher-value cars, and any driver who could not afford to repair or replace out of pocket.
-Windscreen repairs typically do not affect the no-claims bonus.
-The most popular choice among NZ drivers.
+New cars, financed vehicles (most lenders require it), and higher-value cars.
+Also suits any driver who could not afford to repair or replace out of pocket.
+With many policies, windscreen repairs do not affect the no-claims bonus, though this varies between insurers.
+By far the most popular choice for drivers in Auckland, Wellington, and Christchurch.

 What does car insurance cover?

-This table shows what is typically included at each level.
-Exact inclusions vary between insurers, which is why it pays to have a broker review the policy wording.
+Here is what each level typically includes.
+Exact inclusions vary between insurers, which is why it pays to have a broker read through the policy wording before you sign.

 | Cover feature | Third Party only | Fire and theft | Comprehensive |